MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 ### -NoClobber

-Indicates that this cmdlet does not import commands that have the same names as existing commands in the current session.
+Prevents importing commands that have the same names as existing commands in the current session.
 By default, `Import-Module` imports all exported module commands.

 Commands that have the same names can hide or replace commands in the session.
 To avoid command name conflicts in a session, use the **Prefix** or **NoClobber** parameters.
 For more information about